-What you do

-In order to work with an Adaptive Server database in InfoMaker, you or your system administrator should install certain stored procedures in the database before you connect to Adaptive Server from InfoMaker for the first time.
+What you do In order to work system administra before you conne In order to work with an Adaptive Server database in InfoMaker, you or your system administrator should install certain stored procedures in the database before you connect to Adaptive Server from InfoMaker for the first time .
 You must run the InfoMaker stored procedure scripts only once per database server, and not before each InfoMaker session.
 If you have already installed the InfoMaker stored procedures in your Adaptive Server database before connecting in InfoMaker on any supported platform, you need not install the stored procedures again before connecting in InfoMaker on a different platform.

-InfoMaker stored procedures

-A stored procedure is a group of precompiled and preoptimized SQL statements that performs some database operation.
+InfoMaker stored procedures A stored procedure is a group of precompiled and preoptimized SQL statements that performs some database operation.
 Stored procedures reside on the database server where they can be accessed as needed.
 InfoMaker uses these stored procedures to get information about tables and columns from the Adaptive Server system catalog.
 (The InfoMaker stored procedures are different from the stored procedures you might create in your database.)

-SQL scripts

-InfoMaker provides SQL script files for installing the required stored procedures in the sybsystemprocs database:

-Script Use for

-PBSYC.SQL Adaptive Server databases

-PBSYC2.SQL Adaptive Server databases to restrict the Select Tables list
+SQL scripts InfoMaker provic procedures in the InfoMaker provides SQL script files for installing the required stored procedures in the sybsystemprocs database: Script Use for PBSYC.SQL Adaptive Server databases PBSYC2.SQL Adaptive Server databases to restrict the Select Tables list

-Where to find the scripts

-The stored procedure scripts are located in the Server directory on the InfoMaker CD-ROM.
-The Server directory contains server-side installation components that are not installed with InfoMaker on your computer.

-PBSYC.SQL script

-What it does

-The PBSYC.SQL script contains SQL code that overwrites stored procedures that correspond to the same version of InfoMaker in the Adaptive Server sybsystemprocs database and then re-creates them.

-The PBSYC.SQL script uses the sybsystemprocs database to hold the InfoMaker stored procedures.
-This database is created when you install Adaptive Server.

-When to run it

-Before you connect to an Adaptive Server database in InfoMaker for the first time using the ASE or SYC DBMS identifier, you or your database administrator must run the PBSYC.SQL script once per database server into the sybsystemprocs database.

-Run PBSYC.SQL if the server at your site will be accessed by anyone using the InfoMaker or by deployment machines.

-If you or your database administrator have already run the current version of PBSYC.SQL to install InfoMaker stored procedures in the sybsystemprocs database on your server, you need not rerun the script to install the stored procedures again.

-For instructions on running PBSYC.SQL, see "How to run the scripts" on page 71.

-Stored procedures it creates

-The PBSYC.SQL script creates the following InfoMaker stored procedures in the Adaptive Server sybsystemprocs database.
+Where to find the scripts The stored procedu InfoMaker CD-RO components that are re scripts are located in the Server directory on the M. The Server directory contains server-side installation e not installed with InfoMaker on your computer.
+PBSYC.SQL script What it does The PBSYC.SQL so that correspond to t sybsystemprocs dat ript contains SQL code that overwrites stored procedures he same version of InfoMaker in the Adaptive Server abase and then re-creates them.
+The PBSYC.SQL sc InfoMaker stored p Adaptive Server. ript uses the sybsystemprocs database to hold the rocedures.
+This database is created when you install When to run it Before you connect to an Adaptive Server database in InfoMaker for the first time using the ASE or SYC DBMS identifier, you or your database administrator must run the PBSYC.SQL script once per database server into the sybsystemprocs database.
+Run PBSYC.SQL if InfoMaker or by de the server at your site will be accessed by anyone using the ployment machines.
+If you or your datab PBSYC.SQL to inst database on your se procedures again. base administrator have already run the current version of all InfoMaker stored procedures in the sybsystemprocs erver, you need not rerun the script to install the stored For instructions on a 71. running PBSYC.SQL , see "How to run the scripts" on page Stored procedures it creates The PBSYC.SQL script creates the following InfoMaker stored procedures in the Adaptive Server sybsystemprocs database.
 The procedures are listed in the order in which the script creates them.

-PBSYC.SQL stored procedure What it does sp_pb115column Lists the columns in a table. sp_pb115pkcheck Determines whether a table has a primary key. sp_pb115fktable Lists the tables that reference the current table. sp_pb115procdesc Retrieves a description of the argument list for a specified stored procedure.
+PBSYC.SQL stored procedure What it does sp_pb120column Lists the columns in a table. sp_pb120pkcheck Determines whether a table has a primary key. sp_pb120fktable Lists the tables that reference the current table. sp_pb120procdesc Retrieves a description of the argument list for a specified stored procedure.